Parameter fittingΒΆ

 Note

-Similar to atom typing, there is no universal protocol to follow how potential parameters would be derived or fitted.
-Each FF scheme uses different levels of theories, techniques and procedures to obtain these numbers that approximately represent the behaviour of the molecules.
+Similarly to atom typing, there is no universal protocol to follow on how potential parameters should be derived or fitted.
+Each FF scheme uses different levels of theory, techniques and procedures to obtain the numbers used to approximately represent the behaviour of the molecules.

-The tolerence limits can be arbitrary.
-For instance, deviation of bond lengths (between the experiments and calculations) to within, say 0.01 angstrom; deviation of bond angle to within 2 degrees, etc.
+The tolerance limits can be arbitrary.
+For instance, deviation of bond lengths (between experiments and calculations) to within, say 0.01 angstroms; deviation of bond angle to within 2 degrees, etc.

-Since there are so many parameters would need to be optimised, in practice, the following approaches are taken to reduce the burden and scope of fittings:
+Since there are so many parameters that would need to be optimised, the following approaches are taken in practice to reduce the burden and scope of fitting:

-• some of the parameters were held fixed (perhaps predetermined from a smaller dataset) so as to fit other parameters over a larger dataset.
+• Some of the parameters can be held at fixed values (perhaps predetermined from a smaller dataset) so as to fit other parameters over a larger dataset.

-• assign same parameter sets to atoms with the same bond orders or hybridised orbitals.
+• The same parameter sets can be assigned to atoms with the same bond orders or hybridised orbitals.

-• limit the scope of fittings to a certain class of molecules, which only consist of certain number of elements.
+• The scope of fitting can be limited to a certain class of molecules, which only consist of certain number of elements.

-• for vdw parameters, use of vdw mixing rules to obtain vdw parameters between different atom types.
+• For vdW interactions, vdW mixing rules can be used to obtain vdW parameters between different atom types.

-Furthermore, it is more tractable to carry out fitting procedures in stepwise fashions, as shown above.
-Also, the quality of the FF scheme is generally improved if the parameters were fitted to a large number of test molecules.
+Furthermore, it is more tractable to carry out fitting procedures in a stepwise fashion, as shown above.
+The quality of the FF scheme is also generally improved if the parameters were fitted to a large number of test molecules.

 Note

-Usually, different atom types would have different sets of parameters, reflecting different chamical behaviour of atoms.
-Larger number of atom types for a smaller set of elements would also improve accuracy of the FF for molecules that contain these elements.
-However, larger number of atom types also means more parameters would need to be optimised, and increases the FF library size.
+Usually, different atom types would have different sets of parameters, reflecting different chemical behaviours of atoms.
+Larger number of atom types for a smaller set of elements would also improve the accuracy of the FF for molecules that contain these elements.
+However, larger numbers of atom types also mean more parameters would need to be optimised, and the FF library size would have to increase.

 ../../_images/Orange_bar2.png

-Below shows a summary of systems and measurements to which the parameters can be fitted to.
+A summary of systems and measurements to which the parameters can be fitted to is shown below.

-Torsional surfaces: Microwave, NMR spectroscopies, ab initio QM scan.
+• Torsional surfaces: Microwave, NMR spectroscopies, ab initio QM scans

-Depends on the purposes of a FF scheme, a FF designer may only emphasise a subset of measurements and systems for fittings.
+Depending on the purposes of a FF scheme, a FF designer may only emphasise a subset of measurements and systems for fitting.

 Note

-The scope of FF applicability depends on the classes of materials and their phases to which they were fitted to.
-This is why sometimes a software package will report missing parameters if the structure has a chemical space that is beyond the scope of the FF scheme.
+The scope of FF applicability depends on the classes of materials and their phases involve in fitting.
+This is why a software package will sometimes report missing parameters if the structure has a chemical space that is beyond the scope of the FF scheme.

 ^ GO TO TOP ^